Alphabetic Table of Runs

 kayaks 500 - 4000, rafts 600 - 4000 cfs, IK minimum 400 flow measured below Markleeville (USGS site)

-Clear Creek below Whiskeytown Reservoir Whiskeytown Reservoir to Sacramento Valley class IV (1 class V-) with easy sections 8 miles,
+Clear Creek below Whiskeytown reservoir Whiskeytown Reservoir to Sacramento Valley class IV (1 class V-) with easy sections 8 miles,

 1 day